roberthau1981/OctoLight_Home-Assistant-Second/README.md

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:

         https://github.com/mark-bloom/OctoLight_Home-Assistant/archive/master.zip
+Alternatively:
+- Download the repository code as a .zip
+- In the plugin manager of OctoPrint, go to "Get More"
+- Under "... from an uploaded file" select the .zip you downloaded to install.

 ## Configuration
 Curently, you can configure 8 settings, including 4 configuration items: